KALYANKUMAR13/k8s-Cluster/Security/02-TLS-Basic.md

 <img width="950" alt="image" src="https://github.com/KALYANKUMAR13/k8s-Cluster/assets/35223898/b34ddb77-184d-418c-b71d-932937c022de">

 The CA uses its own private key to sign the requesting company's website.
-Then CA sends his public key(which used to sign the company's website) to all browsers,
+Then CA verifies his public key of the company.

+We can encrypt with either of keys and decrypt with the other.
+But, it is recommended to encrypt with public and decrypt with private.

+Public Key Files:
+*.crt, *pem
+server.crt, server.pem,(server)
+client.crt and client.pem (client)

+Private Key Files:
+server.key, server-key.pem (Server)
+client.key, client-key.pem (Client)